fwhitton/fwhitton.github.io/CV.md

 title: CV
 ---

-To give an idea of the areas of maths in which I'm formally trained, I've attached my undergraduate transcript here.
+To give an idea of the areas of maths in which I'm formally trained, I've attached my undergraduate transcript <a href="/assets/000936769_TRANSCRIPT.pdf">here</a>.
 Since starting my PhD I've taken assessed courses on
 - Analytic and asymptotic methods
 - Thermodynamic properties of black holes
 - Numerical methods